 Resident Heidelberg Ion Therapy (HIT) Center Elective Scholarships

-The American College of Radiation Oncology (ACRO) in collaboration with Heidelberg University Hospital, Heidelberg Ion Therapy Center (HIT), and the ACRO Resident Committee are pleased to offer a unique opportunity for a 1-month international elective rotation at the Heidelberg Ion Therapy center in Heidelberg, Germany.
+The American College of Radiation Oncology (ACRO), in partnership with Heidelberg University Hospital and the Heidelberg Ion Therapy Center (HIT), is proud to offer a one-month international elective rotation at the Heidelberg Ion Therapy Center in Heidelberg, Germany.

 Brief overview of a typical day: